 A measure of a player's demonstrated ability calculated against the Slope Rating of a golf course of standard playing difficulty, as described on the Handicap Index page.

-4. Course Handicap & Playing Handicap
+4. Course Handicap and Playing Handicap

 Course Handicap is the number of handicap strokes a player receives before Handicap Allowances, on a specific course and a specific set of tees.